RedSpoonPotato/Bert_Demo/ReadMe.txt

 File Descriptions:
-HuggingFaceOutput.py - Runnning Purely HuggingFace's bert Model to confirm proper output

-bert.py - Graph-mode TF models that are DLC-compatiable run.py - Launches tokenzier, computes embedding in eager-mode TensorFlow (can't to this on the phone), writes embedding output to storage, launches 1st dlc (6 encoders), launches 2nd dlc (6 encoders) tokenizer.cpp - Tokenizes a text, majority of code taken from https://gist.github.com/luistung/ace4888cf5fd1bad07844021cb2c7ecf vocab.txt - Used by tokenizer to map words to numbers
+HuggingFaceOutput.py - Runnning Purely HuggingFace's bert Model to confirm proper output bert.py - Graph-mode TF models that are DLC-compatiable enc_1_inputs.txt - used by run.py to read binary file inputs into dlc model (same for enc_2_inputs.txt) run.py - Launches tokenzier, computes embedding in eager-mode TensorFlow (can't to this on the phone), writes embedding output to storage, launches 1st dlc (6 encoders), launches 2nd dlc (6 encoders) tokenizer.cpp - Tokenizes a text, majority of code taken from https://gist.github.com/luistung/ace4888cf5fd1bad07844021cb2c7ecf vocab.txt - Used by tokenizer to map words to numbers